vu811/portfolio/README.md

-# My portfolio website
+# My portfolio website v1

-> Built with Javascript and TailwindCSS
+> Built with Vanilla JS and TailwindCSS